Feldherren/PTU-data-extractor/README.md

 Machop has the evolution to Machamp requiring a minimum level 35.
 Rhyhorn and Rhyperior show the minimum as 40.

-Gurdurr is missing a linebreak in evolution section, and seems to claim that it needs a minimum level 250 to evolve to Conkeldurr
+Gurdurr is missing a linebreak in evolution section, and seems to claim that it needs a minimum level 250 to evolve to Conkeldurr; this means Gurdurr does not list Conkeldurr as an evolution, whilst Timburr and Conkeldurr do.

+Combee and Vespiquen have the gender requirement for evolution to Vespiquen specified after the minimum level.
+Ralts, Kirlia and Gallade have the gender requirement specified before the minimum level.

+Mantyke and Mantine misspell 'with' as 'wiht' in the evolution section, and uses commas to separate information.
+Also use 'Min.' instead of 'Minimum'